-Nursing homes in Sandy Springs should be a safe place for the older population to land and be cared for, but unfortunately, neglect and abuse is too common.
-If you know or suspect that a loved one is suffering in this way, our Sandy Springs nursing home abuse lawyers are here to help.
+Nursing homes in Sandy Springs should be a safe place for our senior population to live and receive care, but unfortunately, neglect and abuse is too common.
+If you know or suspect that a loved one is suffering in this way, take legal action now.
+A Sandy Springs nursing home abuse attorney can help.

 Abuse is a serious matter that we at John Foy & Associates never take lightly.
 We fight tirelessly for our clients to call out wrongdoing, pursue compensation for you and your family, and work to prevent the abuse from ever happening again.
-We’re available 24/7, so give us a call for a FREE, no-obligation consultation at (404) 400-4000 or contact us online.
+Schedule your free consultation today.

 According to the National Center on Elder Abuse (NCEA), research on nursing home abuse is not as up-to-date as other types of abuse in the country.
 There are ethical dilemmas, a lack of qualified researchers, and other barriers that prevent us from having straightforward statistics on elder abuse.
 That being said, the data we do have is very concerning: